 Every child is different.
 All About Me direct work will be flexible and will be completed at times that work for children.
 Work out a plan with the child (and their carer) that you both agree.

 Develop an All About Me resource pack – a pack of resources such as stationery, games and online resources to use.
-Among the many resources that you might find helpful, we would recommend the following:
+We recommend including the following:

-We recommend that stencils, pencils and colouring books are suitable for the age of the child.
+Stencils, pencils and colouring books should be suitable for the age of the child.
 Therapy colouring sheets are more complex pictures that focus the mind and so calm young people.
-Many of these resources can be found at http://www.supercoloring.com/collections/stress-relief-coloring-page
+Many of these resources can be found here.

 Finally, we would recommend that your All About Me resource pack is placed in a themed container so that the child knows that they are the ‘tools’ they have access to for working on their story and theme.